Nitishrajj/Automate-Implementation-of-Monitoring-Nodes-using-Prometheus-Grafana-Ansible-Advanced/README.md

 Now you should be able to connect to the monitoring node through the controller using the command "ssh@monitoringnodeipaddress" from controller cli.
 Similarly setup the ssh connection between node1 and node2 using the same procedure and try to check using "ssh@IPADD" Once all the connections are set we are ready to configure using our Ansible to monitor the nodes.
+Use the command "ansible-playbook -i {path/to/inventoryfile/inventory} {path/to/yamlfile/.ymlfile}"

+You can cross check by manually logging into the nodes and checking for node exporter or manually logging into monitoring node anc checking for grafana/prometheus.